-- They become explosive if somehow water gets into the vent; otherwise, they are characterised by low-explosivity. (imp)
+- They become explosive if somehow water gets into the vent; otherwise, they are characterized by low explosivity. (imp)

-- These volcanoes are characterised by eruptions of cooler and more viscous lavas than basalt.
+- These volcanoes are characterized by eruptions of cooler and more viscous lavas than basalt.

 - These volcanoes often result in explosive eruptions.

 - Along with lava, large quantities of pyroclastic material and ashes find their way to the ground.

 - This material accumulates in the vicinity of the vent openings leading to the formation of layers, and this makes the mounts appear as composite volcanoes. more than 50 m.
 Individual flows may extend for hundreds of km.

 - The Deccan Traps from India, presently covering most of the Maharashtra plateau, are a much larger flood basalt province.